This article was updated in June 2022.

 Tip 4: Focus on your target audience

-The key to event lead generation is understanding and defining your target audience.
+The key to effective event marketing and sales prospecting is defining your target audience.
 Not everyone who registers for an event will show up; and of those who do show up, even fewer will have the purchasing power or the interest to make a decision, so don’t try appealing to everyone.

 Define your target audience and begin building a relationship with them.
 If you understand your specific audience niche, you can adapt to its changes over time and foster a working relationship with your prospects.